eyenikeyev/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Familiarity with the UI of osTicket
+1.)
+Familiarity with the UI of osTicket
-- Creating and Configuring Roles
+2)  Creating and Configuring Roles
-- Creation of Tickets
+3.)
+Creation of Tickets
-- Creating Agents and Users
+4.)
+Creating Agents and Users
-- Configure Users
-- Setting up Service Level Agreements in ticketing system
-- Configuring Help Topics
+5.)
+Setting up Service Level Agreements in ticketing system 6.)
+Configuring Help Topics

 <h2>Configuration Steps</h2>
 1.)
 Go to https://portal.azure.com/, connect to Remote Desktop Connection with the virtual machines' Public IP Address, enter the username and password